Sengakuji – burial place of the 47 ronin

 The last thing is that every tombstone of the 47 ronin, has this kanji on it.
 It is read, “nin”, and means that the person buried under it committed ritual suicide.

 Sengakuji is worth a visit, as long as you are prepared for something small, quiet and dignified.
 You can see the temple’s homepage here.
+There is also an annual parade at the temple that celebrates the 47 ronin that you can read about here.

 Currently the temple is having trouble with a local development, an big apartment building that is going up right next to it, please read this article about that story.
 It is very important as that construction will have a massive impact on the area, and especially on the temple.